ahbarnett/glspect/README.md

 I guess you'll have to read about ALSA to figure out how to change that string.
+I have found that one of "hw:0,0" or "hw:1,0" usually works.
 ```

-Note that in Aug 2016, Anthony Agnone created a branch of this code:
+Note that in Aug 2016, Anthony Agnone forked a version of this code:
 https://github.com/aagnone3/audio_visualization